Title 39. Postal Service

 (i) All time limitations specified for various procedural actions are computed as maximums, and are not to be fully exhausted if the action described can be accomplished in a lesser period.
 These time limitations are similarly eligible for extension in appropriate circumstances.

-(ii) Except as otherwise provided by law, in computing any period of time prescribed by these rules or by any order of the Board, the day of the event from which the designated period of time begins to run shall not be included, but the last day of the period shall be included unless it is a Saturday, Sunday, or a federal holiday in which event the period shall run to the end of the next business day.
+(ii) Unless otherwise specified by the Board, orders and decisions shall be considered received by the parties on the date posted to the electronic filing system.
+Except as otherwise provided by law, in computing any period of time prescribed by these rules or by any order of the Board, the day of the event from which the designated period of time begins to run shall not be included, but the last day of the period shall be included unless it is a Saturday, Sunday, or a federal holiday in which event the period shall run to the end of the next business day.
 Except as otherwise provided in these rules or an applicable order, prescribed periods of time are measured in calendar days rather than business days.

 (iii) Requests for extensions of time from either party shall be made in writing stating good cause therefor, shall represent that the moving party has contacted the opposing party about the request, or made reasonable and good faith efforts to do so, and shall indicate whether the opposing party consents to the extension.
 If the request for extension of time is filed after the time for taking the required action has expired, the request should indicate the reasons for the party's failure to have submitted the request before that time expired.

 (5) Service.
-Documents shall be served personally or by mail, addressed to the party upon whom service is to be made.
-Copies of simultaneous briefs shall be filed directly with the Board for distribution and shall not be sent directly by the parties to each other.
-The party filing any other document with the Board shall send a copy thereof to the opposing party, by an equally or more expeditious means of transmittal, noting on the document filed with the Board, or on the transmitting letter, that a copy has been so furnished.
+If both parties to an appeal are participating via the electronic filing system , separate service upon the opposing party is not required.
+Otherwise, documents shall be served personally or by mail with the opposing party by an equally or more expeditious means of transmittal, noting on the document filed with the Board, or on the transmitting letter, that a copy has been furnished.
 The filing of a document by fax transmission occurs upon receipt by the Board of the entire legible submission by fax.
+Copies of simultaneous briefs shall not be filed electronically or otherwise exchanged by the parties but rather shall be filed only with the Board by mail, fax, commercial carrier, on in-person.
+The Board will distribute simultaneous briefs electronically, or otherwise as appropriate.
 The Board may determine not to extend a deadline for filing if the extension is necessary solely because the Board's fax machine is busy or otherwise unavailable when a filing is due.
 Submissions filed by fax shall be followed promptly by filing by mail.